tytydraco/yessleep/out/The_thing_over_my_shoulder.md

 “You got anything to say to me, sir?”

+There was a menacing threat in the tone of his voice.
+I glanced down and saw he was gripping his pistol still in the holster.

-My neck craned again, as if an unseen force was controlling my movements.
+My neck suddenly craned upwards, as an unseen force began controlling my movements.
 My entire body was on fire from fear.
 My muscles ached as the invisible claws dug deeper into my shoulders.
 My eyes shook from the pain as my cheeks tightened, pulling further and further apart in a smile too large for my own face.

 “Have a great day…sir.”

 The policeman smiled widely back, almost in wicked greeting.
-His grin was unsettlingly familiar.
+His hand left the gun as his smile grew wider to match my own.

 “And you have a great day too, sir.”